mbn0/obsidian/Work Itemizer/Planing.md

 2. The chatbot requests data depending on question.

 # is a RAG required?
-Right now it is not apparent.
 (Not needed for now)

+# How to make the chatbot call the backend??
+Current Plan: After the user asks

 # To Check Out
 [Azure DevOps REST API Documintation](https://learn.microsoft.com/en-us/rest/api/azure/devops/?view=azure-devops-rest-7.2)